Best Cat Litter For Asthma

 You can read our full review of Okocat Dust-free litter here.

 CatSpot Cat Litter

 Cons: Easily tracks, Lack of clumping, Can be expensive

 Another unique litter, CatSpot cat litter is made from 100% coconut.
-This obviously means that it is all-natural and completely biodegradable.
-We have also experienced little, if any, dust levels with the shredded coconut.
+This means that it is all-natural and completely biodegradable.
+We have also experienced little if any dust levels with the shredded coconut.
 Another benefit is that coconuts, when shredded, are extremely absorbent and also control odors quite well.
 Which is helpful because you will sacrifice clumping with this product.
 Active cats may also track it some as the coconut shreds are extremely lightweight.

 Cat’s Pride Fresh & Light Ultimate Care Unscented Hypoallergenic Cat Litter